actionhero/actionhero/readme.markdown

 * `api.sendSocketMessage(api, connection, message)`: send a message directly to a socket connection

-Every socket action (including the special param methods above) will return a single line denoted by \r\n  It will often be "OK" or a JSON object.
+Every socket action (including the special param methods above) will return a single line denoted by \r\n  in JSON.
+If the Action was executed successfully, the response will be `{"status":"OK"}`.

 Socket Example: